Holden Karnofsky: Education and early career

 Karnofsky graduated from Harvard University with a degree in social studies in 2003.
 At Harvard, he was a member of the Harvard Lampoon.
 After graduating, he worked at Bridgewater Associates, an investment management fund based in Westport, Connecticut.

 GiveWell

 At Bridgewater, Karnofsky met his future GiveWell co-founder Elie Hassenfeld.
 In 2006, Karnofsky and Hassenfeld started a charity club where they and other Bridgewater employees pooled in money and investigated the best charities to donate the money to.
 In mid-2007, with donations from their colleagues, Karnofsky and Hassenfeld formed a fund called "The Clear Fund", and quit their jobs to work full time on GiveWell, whose goal was to allocate the money in the Clear Fund to the best charities.

-In December 2007, Karnofsky was discovered posting a question about the organization to MetaFilter using another individual's name, and then posting an answer about GiveWell with his own name but without disclosing his affiliation with GiveWell.
-The negative publicity led Karnofsky to resign from the role of executive director, though he was later reinstated.
-The incident had negative repercussions on GiveWell's reputation.

 In June 2012, GiveWell announced a close partnership with Good Ventures, the philanthropic foundation tasked with giving away Facebook co-founder Dustin Moskovitz's wealth.
 Good Ventures has been one of GiveWell's main funders since then as well as a major donor to GiveWell-recommended charities.